 Hello ladies and gents and welcome to a very important guide regarding nicotine strength and which would be the best choice for you to vape.
-This is very important to get right in the beginning to avoid sending money on e-liquids which would not help you in the right way.
+This is very important to get right in the beginning to avoid spending money on e-liquids which would not help you in the right way.
 If the nicotine level you get in your e-liquid is too low then it will not fulfil the nicotine cravings you have and if it is too high may cause you discomfort and could cause you to feel nauseous.
 So this is important to get right as quickly as possible as nobody wants to feel unwell due to using an e-cigarette.

 So where does nicotine come from?

 Nicotine is extracted from the tobacco plant Nicotiana Tabacum primarily, it can also be found in very small doses in some common foods such as tomatoes and potatoes.There are now also new synthetic forms of nicotine that are not derived from tobacco plants and are used in E liquids.

 What does nicotine do to you?